frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 I found those rather interesting words.
 We all have to try and have an influence.
 Part of the role and vocation of the laity is to influence the temporal affairs of the world.

 St. Catherine of Siena had a great influence.
-St. Josemaría, in making her an Intercessor in the area of public opinion, was also stating that all of us have to have an influence on public opinion.
+St. Josemaría, in making her an Intercessor in the area of Public Opinion, was also stating that all of us have to have an influence on public opinion.
 Public opinion can be very important.

 At one stage, St. Catherine wrote to the King of England.
-Her biographer, Curtayne, says, "She flung in against the balance of evil all her power of prayer, every ounce of her physical energy, all the fasting and vigil and penance of which any human being was capable, all her eloquence, all her organizing ability, all the force of her magnetic personality. ...
+Her biographer, Curtayne, says, "She flung in against the balance of evil all her power of prayer, every ounce of her physical energy, all the fasting and vigil and penance of which any human being was ever yet capable, all her eloquence, all her organizing ability, all the force of her magnetic personality. ...
 She exploited every gift of hers to the utmost" (Alice Curtayne, *Saint Catherine of Siena*).

-It said that when she wrote to Pope Gregory XI, she said, "If you don\'t use your authority for God\'s honor and the good of souls, resign" (cf. Vida D. Scudder, editor, *Letters of Saint Catherine Benincasa of Siena*).
+It said that when she wrote to Pope Gregory XI, she said, "If you don\'t use your authority for God\'s honor and the good of souls, resign" (*cf*.
+Vida D. Scudder, editor, *Letters of Saint Catherine Benincasa of Siena*).

 So she called a spade a spade.
 She didn\'t hold back.